cosmos/sdk-tutorials/auction/tutorial/03-auction.md

 ## Auction

 For our NFT auction module we need two primary types.
-You can place them in `auction.go` with in the types folder.
+You can place them in `auction.go` within the types folder.

 ### Exercise